← Back to ResourcesBreed Guides

 Can I find Shih Tzu puppies in Calgary rescues?

 Rarely.
-Most adoptable Calgary Shih Tzus are 1–8 year old adults, often surrendered by aging owners or coming through retired breeder pipelines.
-Purebred Shih Tzu puppies almost never appear in rescues — they sell quickly through breeders and rarely surrender.
-If you specifically want a puppy, the realistic wait is 6–12+ months and most rescue Shih Tzu “puppies” are actually 6–12 month young adults.
-Be open to a young adult Shih Tzu (1–3 years) — functionally similar in trainability and life expectancy without the housetraining marathon.
+Most adoptable Calgary Shih Tzus are 1 to 8 year old adults, often surrendered by aging owners or coming through retired breeder pipelines.
+Purebred Shih Tzu puppies almost never appear in rescues.
+They sell quickly through breeders and rarely surrender.
+If you specifically want a puppy, the realistic wait is 6 to 12+ months and most rescue Shih Tzu “puppies” are actually 6 to 12 month young adults.
+Be open to a young adult Shih Tzu (1 to 3 years).
+They are functionally similar in trainability and life expectancy without the housetraining marathon.
 If you see a Shih Tzu puppy listed under $500 with no application process, it is almost certainly a backyard breeder using rescue framing.

 Should I look at “Shih Tzu puppies for sale” instead of adoption?

 Adoption is the better path for most Calgary households.
-Buying through a breeder makes sense only if you specifically need a puppy with verifiable parent health testing (eye CERF, hip/patella OFA, BAER hearing) for show, breeding, or therapy work.
-For pet companions: adoption gives you a known adult temperament, complete medical workup, $200–$500 fee vs $2,000–$3,500, and saves a dog from rescue.
+Buying through a breeder makes sense only if you specifically need a puppy with verifiable parent health testing (CAER eye exams, OFA patella, BAER hearing) for show, breeding, or therapy work.
+For pet companions, adoption gives you a known adult temperament, complete medical workup, $200 to $500 fee versus $2,000 to $3,500, and saves a dog from rescue.
 Calgary rescues regularly have Shih Tzus and Shih Tzu mixes (Bichon Shih, Shih Poo) under 4 years old.

 If you do buy from a breeder, only choose breeders who:

-- Are CKC-registered (Canadian Kennel Club, not the American Continental Kennel Club — different organization, lower standards)
+• Are CKC-registered (Canadian Kennel Club, not the American Continental Kennel Club, which is a different organisation with lower standards)

-- Have a waitlist (rarely have puppies immediately available)
+• Have a waitlist (they rarely have puppies immediately available)

 What is a Bichon Shih Tzu (Shichon, Teddy Bear) and where can I adopt one?

-A Bichon Shih Tzu — also called Shichon, Zuchon, or Teddy Bear dog — is a cross between a Shih Tzu and a Bichon Frise.
-Adult weight typically 9–15 lbs.
-Coat is curlier and lower-shedding than purebred Shih Tzu (Bichon parent contribution), making them a popular choice for families with mild dog allergies.
-Temperament is friendlier and more outgoing than the calmer Shih Tzu — Bichon influence.
+A Bichon Shih Tzu (also called Shichon, Zuchon, or Teddy Bear dog) is a cross between a Shih Tzu and a Bichon Frise.
+Adult weight typically 9 to 15 lbs.
+The coat is curlier and lower-shedding than a purebred Shih Tzu (Bichon parent contribution), making them a popular choice for families with mild dog allergies.
+Temperament is friendlier and more outgoing than the calmer Shih Tzu (Bichon influence).
 Calgary rescues see Bichon Shih mixes regularly because they are popular designer breeds that often surrender for the same reasons as purebreds.
-Browse Bichon Shih and Shih Tzu mixes on the Shih Tzu breed page — the search includes the Shichon variant.
-Adoption fee: same $200–$500 range.
-Bichon Shih puppies from breeders run $1,800–$3,000.
+Browse Bichon Shih and Shih Tzu mixes on the Shih Tzu breed page.
+The search includes the Shichon variant.
+Adoption fee: same $200 to $500 range.
+Bichon Shih puppies from breeders run $1,800 to $3,000.
+For a parallel mix, see our Shih Poo adoption guide.

 Are “free Shih Tzu puppies” listings legitimate?

-No — almost never.
-“Free Shih Tzu puppies for adoption” is one of the most-searched queries because adopters hope to skip rescue fees, but the listings that surface for this search are typically:
+No, almost never.
+“Free Shih Tzu puppies for adoption” is one of the most-searched queries because adopters hope to skip rescue fees, but the listings that surface are typically:

 (1) Backyard breeder bait-and-switch where the actual cost reveals at $1,500+ once you arrive